Convective stability analysis of massive neutron stars formed in binary mergers: Introduction

 The fate of the merger remnant depends primarily on the total mass and the EOS of NSs. {Numerical simulations show that the remnant can either collapse directly into a black hole or form a massive NS~\cite{Shibata:1999wm,Baumgarte:1999cq,Shibata:2005ss,Hotokezaka:2013iia}.} Observing GWs in either scenario can set an upper bound on the threshold mass for prompt collapse~\cite{Rezzolla:2017aly,Ruiz:2017due,Shibata:2019ctb} and reveals the matter dynamics of the massive NSs~\cite{Bauswein:2012ya,Hotokezaka:2013iia}.
 Postmerger simulations of the latter case, spanning a few tens of milliseconds, show a spectrum dominated by a main peak at $\sim 2$--$4\,\rm kHz$, with secondary peaks on either side~\cite{Takami:2014zpa,Soultanis:2021oia}.

 Detailed mode analysis indicates that the main peak arises from the $m=2$ $f$-mode, while the secondary peaks may be attributed to the coupling between the $f$-mode and quasi-radial $m=0$ mode, or spiral deformations when the massive NS mass is relatively below the collapse threshold~\cite{Stergioulas:2011gd,Bauswein:2015yca}.
-The correlation between the main $f$-mode and premerger global properties (such as mass, radius, and tidal deformability) can provide constraints on the EOS of NSs~\cite{Bernuzzi:2014kca}, particularly regarding phase transitions inside NSs~\cite{Bauswein:2018bma,Weih:2019xvw,Most:2018eaw}.
+The correlation between the main $f$-mode and premerger global properties (such as mass, radius, and tidal deformability) can provide constraints on the EOS of NSs~\cite{Bernuzzi:2014kca,Takami:2014zpa} {(see also the review~\cite{Baiotti:2016qnr} and references therein,)} particularly regarding phase transitions inside NSs~\cite{Bauswein:2018bma,Weih:2019xvw,Most:2018eaw}.
 However, potential systematic uncertainties from gravitational theories~\cite{Lam:2024azd} and thermal effects~\cite{Fields:2023bhs,Raithel:2023zml,Raithel:2019gws,Blacker:2023afl} must also be considered, and need further studies.

 For the massive NS case, a key aspect of the long-term evolution is the presence of (magneto)hydrodynamic instabilities that shape the dynamics of the system.
 For example, Kelvin-Helmholtz instability can lead to significant amplification of magnetic fields at the merger~\cite{Anderson:2008zp,Kiuchi:2014hja,Kiuchi:2015sga,Kiuchi:2017zzg}, while magneto-rotational instability may drive the formation of large-scale magnetic fields through the $\alpha\Omega$ dynamo in the outer envelope of the massive NSs~\cite{Kiuchi:2023obe} (see \cite{Kiuchi:2024lpx} for a recent review).
 The hydrodynamical $m=1$ one-armed instability has been observed in many simulations of BNS mergers in the post-merger phase~\cite{Radice:2016gym,East:2015vix,East:2016zvv,Paschalidis:2015mla,Lehner:2016wjg,Radice:2023zlw}.
 This instability appears to be seeded at merger and grows exponentially and saturate within $10$--$20\,\rm ms$ after merger.
 It can emit GWs efficiently at half the frequency of $m=2$ $f$-mode~\cite{Lehner:2016wjg,Radice:2023zlw}, and possibly drives the spiral wind, which efficiently transports angular momentum outwards, and the ejecta of this component could reach $\gtrsim 10^{-2}\,M_{\odot}$~\cite{Nedora:2019jhl}.
 However, it is worth noting that the physical origin of the $m=1$ one-armed instability is still not clear.